RobertInjac/ADA-Project-2018-OpenSubtitles/README.md

 # The evolution of language in films

+__[Link](https://robertinjac.github.io/ADA-Project-2018-OpenSubtitles/) to the data story.__

-# Abstract
+## Abstract
 The OpenSubtitles2018 database contains subtitles from more than 150 thousand movies released between the late 19th century and today.
 The language used in a movie is one of its most important parts.
 People usually remember the best lines or dialogues from their favorite movies.

-In our project we will rigorously analyze a movie's language properties: its simplicity or complexity, its positiveness or negativeness, its mildness or strongness and explore how these attributes have changed over time.
-Moreover, films can usually be classified into genres and we therefore aim to analyse how the aforementioned language properties differ across genres.
+In our project we rigorously analyzed a movie's language properties: its simplicity or complexity, its positiveness or negativeness, its mildness or strongness and have explored how these attributes have changed over time.
+Moreover, films can usually be classified into genres and we therefore analysed how the aforementioned language properties differ across genres.

 Another interesting questions is how important the language properties are for a movie's success?
 Is it possible to find a correlation between the above mentioned language properties and how well perceived the movie was by the public?
-This is a another question we aim to answer in our project.
+This is a another question we have answered in our project.

-To summarize, the analysis of the language properties of movies will give us a fuller picture of movie history and the connection between the two medias - the textual and the visual.
+To summarize, the analysis of the language properties of movies gave us a fuller picture of movie history and the connection between the two medias - the textual and the visual.
 And after all, the language used in movies reflect the language used by ordinary people in everyday life.
-Therefore this analysis might give us some insight into language evolvement in general as well.

-# Research questions
+## Research questions
 __Generally, we are focusing on the language used in films.__

 * _How has the language in films evolved over time?_